ndkoval/ndkoval.github.io/_pages/projects.md

 <br/>

-### Time-Test: a library for testing time-based functionality<a id="time-test"/>
+### Time-test: a library for testing time-based functionality<a id="time-test"/>
 <https://github.com/Devexperts/time-test>

-*Time-test* helps to test time-dependent functionality via time virtualization.
-It is implemented as a Java agent and replaces all time-dependent methods invocations with its own implementations on the fly.
+The *time-test* library helps to test time-dependent functionality via time virtualization.
+It is implemented as a Java agent and replaces all time-dependent method invocations with its implementations on the fly.
 Unlike other implementations, it works not with `System.currentTimeMillis()` and `System.nanoTime()` methods only, but with `Object.wait(..)`, `Thread.sleep(..)`, and `Unsafe.park(..)` as well.
-In addition, *time-test* has a special `waitUntilThreadsAreFrozen(timeout)` method which waits until all threads have done their work.
+In addition, *time-test* has a special `waitUntilThreadsAreFrozen(timeout)` method, which waits until all threads have done their work.

 **Related blog posts:**
 * [Time machine for Java](/blog/time-machine-for-java)